skylightio/skylight-docs/app/views/skylight/docs/chapters/_61-background-jobs.md

 Deploy the above changes following your normal deploy process.
 Your new worker component should show up in the components selector in the Skylight UI nav bar.

-<%= image_tag "skylight/docs/background-jobs/components-dropdown.png", alt: "Screenshot of Components Dropdown", style: "max-width: 299px;" %>
+<%= image_tag "skylight/docs/background-jobs/components-dropdown.png", alt: "Screenshot of Components Dropdown", style: img_width(350) %>

 ### Using Environment Variables